Joyeta16/Business-Insights-360/README.md

 - Retailers contributed ~72% of revenue in FY 2022.
 - The UK had the highest marketing costs, making it a key area for strategy review, followed by Germany (low revenue, high marketing spend).

-## Recommendations
+## 📝 Recommendations

-- Optimize costs: Gradually reduce operational and marketing expenses after capturing significant market share to improve Net Profit %.
+- Gradually reduce operational and marketing expenses after capturing significant market share to improve Net Profit %.
-- Refine discounting strategy: Shift from flat post-discounting to a performance-based model per product & customer in each market.
+- Shift from flat post-discounting to a performance-based model per product and customer in each market.
-- Strengthen India & APAC: Expand distribution and targeted marketing in high-growth regions.
+- Expand distribution and targeted marketing in high-growth regions like India and APAC.
-Reevaluate pricing or cost structure for the Notebook segment to improve Net Profit %.
+- Reevaluate the pricing or cost structure of the Notebook segment to enhance Net Profit %.
-Investigate declining performance of USB flash drives—either reposition, discontinue, or introduce improved models.
+- Investigate the underperformance of USB flash drives and consider repositioning, discontinuing, or introducing improved models.
-- Enhance forecasting: Use AI-driven models to minimize stock imbalances and improve supply chain efficiency.
+- Improve forecasting, especially for customers, by leveraging real-time data to minimize stock imbalances and enhance supply chain efficiency.
-- Boost North America penetration: Develop targeted strategies to improve market share despite high revenue contribution.
+- Develop targeted strategies to increase market share in North America.
-- Strengthen PC segment competitiveness: Focus on differentiation to challenge dominant players like Dale.
+- Focus on differentiation to strengthen competitiveness in the PC segment and challenge dominant players like Dale.
-- Reassess marketing ROI: Optimize spending in the UK & Germany to ensure efficient returns.
+- Optimize marketing spending in the UK and Germany to improve return on investment.
-- Leverage peak seasonality: Align inventory planning and promotions for the Sep–Dec sales surge.
+- Align inventory planning and promotions with the September–December sales surge to maximize seasonal demand.

-## Skills Gained
+## 🧠 Skills Gained

+- Gained a deeper understanding of business metrics and their impact on a product-based company's performance.
+- Designed insightful, user-centric Power BI dashboards.
+- Developed functional knowledge of finance, sales, marketing, and supply chain, and their influence on business outcomes.